 Your trust will also pay its general operating expenses, including any licensing fees paid to Delta Global.
+The annual licensing fee received by Delta Global is equal to 0.07% of the average net assets of the trust.
 Your trust may pay expenses such as trustee expenses (including legal and auditing expenses), organization expenses, various governmental charges, fees for extraordinary trustee services, costs of taking action to protect your trust, costs of indemnifying the trustee and Claymore, legal fees and expenses, expenses incurred in contacting you and costs incurred to reimburse the trustee for advancing funds to meet distributions.
 Your trust may pay the costs of updating its registration statement each year.
 The trustee may sell securities to pay trust expenses.